 Family historians, hooked on stories

 These are stories of a family’s journey.
 Objects, letters, and voices take them through migrations, tragedy, and triumph to teach family lessons of empathy and resilience.
 These stories matter to families today — and into the future.
-They're our responsibility to capture, preserve, and pass down.
+It's our responsibility to capture, preserve, and pass down.

 At Projectkin, we’re here to help each other.